kashishv08/sydney-events-app/README.md

 ## 🛠️ Features

-- Scrapes live Sydney event data using Puppeteer
+- Scrapes live Sydney event data using Axios
 - Stores data in MongoDB Atlas
 - Displays events on a styled frontend using EJS
 - Telegram bot integration